unicode-org/icu4x/docs/tutorials/data_management.md

 If you check in the generated data, it is recommended that you configure a job in continuous integration that verifies that the data in your repository reflects the latest CLDR/Unicode releases; otherwise, your app may drift out of date.

+## Locale Fallbacking

+Data generated with `--format blob` or `--format fs` supports only exact matches for locales, not locales requiring _fallback_.
+For example, if `en-US` is requested but only `en` data is available, then the data request will fail.
+Because of this, it is often desirable to configure a `LocaleFallbackProvider`, as illustrated in the remainder of the examples on this page.

 # 3. Using the generated data

 Once we have generated some data, it needs to be loaded as a data provider.
 The blob format we chose can be loaded by `BlobDataProvider` from the `icu_provider_blob` crate.